-RMO 3 which would have been further considered in a classical chemicals' management RMOa would now be difficult to consider further considering its negative scoring for the Climate Change dimension.
+RMO 3 which would have been further considered in a classical chemicals' management RMOa, would now be difficult to consider further is disgualified as a result of considering its negative scoring for the Climate Change dimension.

 If the analysis consisted only of Pillars I and III, the Pillar III conclusion would tip the overall balance in favour of RMO 1.